Apfirebolt/next_code_editor/README.md

 ## Introduction

 This project is a code editor built with Next.js.
 It provides a robust and efficient environment for writing and editing code, leveraging the power of Next.js for server-side rendering and optimized performance.
 The editor supports syntax highlighting, auto-completion, and real-time collaboration features.
 It uses Tailwind CSS for styling, ensuring a responsive and visually appealing interface.
 The project is designed to enhance productivity and streamline the coding experience for developers.

+Available for demo at https://next-code-editor.vercel.app/editor

+Feel free to experiment and use it as a playground 😊

 ## Features